Rabbit Care & Husbandry

 Nutrition is imperative to your rabbit’s gastrointestinal and dental health.
 Most health problems commonly seen in rabbits are caused by feeding an inappropriate or poor-quality diet.

 Recommended diet for rabbits

-- Ad lib access to good quality grass (orchard grass) or grass hay (Timothy, Oaten or Botanical grass hay).
+- Ad lib access to good quality hay or grass hay (such as Timothy, Oaten or Teff hay).
 A 2kg Rabbit should eat a cat litter tray’s worth of hay daily.
 70-80% of their total diet.
 Rabbits and guinea pig teeth continuously grow throughout their lifetime!
 Therefore, it is important they have access to dry food to help wear down their teeth to prevent overgrowth and dental disease.

 - Fresh vegetables and herbs e.g. Asian greens, cabbage, broccoli, coriander, carrot tops, celery leaves, silver beat, parsley, mint, basil, watercress, milk thistle, cucumber, cauliflower– 10-20%

-- Good high fibre pellet mix (tablespoon per rabbit per day) – 5%
+- Good high fibre pellet (tablespoon per rabbit per day) – 5%

 - Treats- e.g. fruits such as banana, apple, pear, strawberries, watermelon, grapes, capsicum.
-Handful of lucerne hay Hibiscus Flowers, Fennel, Carrots, Almonds (1-2), Sultanas (up to 5), Cranberries (up to 5) and rose petals (fresh or dried) – 5%
+Handful of Carrots, Almonds (1-2), Sultanas (up to 5), Cranberries (up to 5) and rose petals (fresh or dried) – 5%

 Rabbits should have access to daily fresh water.
-Water can be dispensed in either a dripper bottle or via a water bowl.
+Water can be dispensed in either a dripper bottle or via a water bowl, you can even do both!
 Make sure the water bowl is heavy so that it cannot be easily knocked over!